BeccaBrough/UsingGitHubLEO/Content/UsingStataAndR/UsingStataAndRStudio.md

 code
 ```

-**Knit output:** There are 3 output documents: HTML, PDF, and Word.
+**Knit output:** You can output your RMarkdown file to 3 types of output documents: HTML, PDF, and Word.
-- **Word**: To use word, you should create a word template as a reference document.
+- **Word**: To use word, I have found it easiest to start with a simple word template as a reference document.
+You can modify the style of this document, and simply reference this when you "knit" your Rmarkdown file.
+More information on this [here](https://rmarkdown.rstudio.com/articles_docx.html)
 - **HTML**:
 - **PDF**: